kaumnen/breakout-retro/README.md

+> [!IMPORTANT]
+> Everything in this repo has been vibe-coded!
+Check out blog post linked above to learn more!
+Breakout game available at: https://breakout.kaumnen.com/

 # Breakout Retro

 A classic Breakout game built with Python 3.13, pygame, and pygbag for web deployment.
 Experience the nostalgic arcade gameplay with modern power-ups and smooth physics!